brmchenr/brmchenr/README.md

 - 👋 Hi, I’m @brmchenr
 - 👀 I’m interested in network programability
 - 🌱 I’m currently learning PYTHON, REST and NETCONF
-- 💞️ I’m looking to collaborate on SDN automation
 - 📫 How to reach me ...

 <!---
 brmchenr/brmchenr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.